Geoffrey Congreve: Death

 According to Simon Fraser, a friend, Congreve was determined to win a Victoria Cross.
 He took part as an observer in Operation Claymore on Lofoten in early 1941.
 He was an observer again for Operation Chess, a raid on the French coast at Ambleteuse by 16 men of No. 12 Commando.
 He died on 28 July 1941 on a landing craft where he had been ordered to remain, killed by machine gun fire.
 His body was cremated in England at Golders Green Crematorium, London.

 Awards and honours

 On 26 September 1940 it was announced in the London Gazette that Congreve, with rank of commander, had been made a Companion of the Distinguished Service Order (DSO).
 In the same issue the Distinguished Service Cross was awarded to William Arthur George, skipper of HMT Northern Gem.

 Works

 The Congreve Family, by Congreve, was printed privately in 1980.

 Family

-Congreve married Helena Madeline Mary Allhusen in 1922.
+Congreve married Helena Madeline Mary Allhusen, daughter of Augustus Henry Eden Allhusen in 1922.
 They had three daughters.
 He left no heir, and the baronetcy became extinct on his death.
 His wife remarried in 1942, her second husband being Reginald James Tyler, a retired officer of the Ceylon Police.
 Of the daughters, Ann Henrietta (born 1923) married in 1944 the architect Richard Tyler, son of Reginald Tyler by his first marriage.